Intra-erythrocyte Dexamethasone Versus Placebo in Patients With Steroid-dependent Crohn's Disease (Crodex)

 Multicenter, Randomized, Double-blind, Parallel-group Study of Intra-erythrocyte Dexamethasone Versus Placebo in Patients With Steroid-dependent Crohn's Disease

-The aim of this study is the assessment of the efficacy of Ery-Dex (dexamethasone intra-erythrocyte) versus placebo in maintaining patients with steroid-dependent Crohn's disease in clinical remission throughout 12 months without oral steroids.
+Assessment of the efficacy of EryDex vs PLACEBO in maintaining patients with steroid-dependent Crohn's disease in clinical remission throughout 12 months without oral steroids.

 Study Overview